Zhang-Liao/ilp_coq/readme.md

 - pyswip 0.2.11
 - Python 3.11.4

+## Data

+The dataset is in XXX.
+Please decompose the dataset in the home directory of the project.

 ## Explaination

 - To reproduce the graphs and table in Section 5, run `bash shell/results.sh`.
 The results and graphs are presented in the home directory of the project.